FelipeParreira/TheOdinProject/ruby-programming/basic-ruby/building-blocks/README.md

 # BUILDING BLOCKS

-These are my solutions to the three projects on the Building Blocks Lessons for the Ruby Programming track.
+These are my solutions to the three projects on the Building Blocks lesson for the Ruby Programming track.

 Here is a brief description of these projects: